YinJC/uk-tex-faq/FAQ-manyauthor.md

----
-layout: page
-title: BibTeX doesn't understand lists of names
+# BibTeX doesn't understand lists of names
----

 BibTeX has a strict syntax for lists of authors' (or editors') names in the BibTeX data file; if you write the list of names in a